Migration Guide

 Migrate from Event Sourcing to ATOMiK

 Event sourcing gives you a complete history.
 ATOMiK gives you instant current state.
-This guide shows how to replace event replay with O(1) state reconstruction, eliminate snapshots, and simplify undo -- and when to keep your event log.
+This guide shows how to evaluate replacing hot event replay paths with accumulator-model state reconstruction, reduce snapshot pressure, and simplify fit-model undo -- and when to keep your event log.

 The fundamental shift

 Event sourcing stores every change and replays them to reconstruct state.
 ATOMiK accumulates changes into a single value and reconstructs state in one operation: current_state = initial_state ⊕ accumulator.
-You trade history for speed: O(1) instead of O(n), constant storage instead of linear growth, and free undo via self-inverse instead of compensating events.
+In fit workloads, you trade history for a faster hot-state path: accumulator reads instead of replay, fixed-width accumulator state instead of linear hot-state growth, and algebraic undo via self-inverse deltas.

 Event Sourcing to ATOMiK Mapping